Employer of Record

 Registration Requirements

-• Permanent Account Number (PAN): Under the Income-tax Act, 1961, obtaining a PAN is mandatory for companies, serving as a unique identification number for corporate income tax purposes.
-It is issued during the incorporation process and must be referenced in all tax filings and communications.
+• Permanent Account Number (PAN): Under the Income-tax Act, obtaining a PAN is mandatory for companies, serving as a unique identification number for corporate tax purposes.
+It is issued during the incorporation process and must be referenced in tax filings and communications.

 • Tax Deduction Account Number (TAN): Companies must register for a TAN to facilitate tax withholding from salaries and vendor payments.
-This unique number is essential for filing withholding tax returns and can be registered at multiple locations or as a single entity.
+This unique number is essential for filing withholding tax returns.

 Ongoing Compliance

-• Tax Compliance: Employers are responsible for withholding applicable taxes from employee salaries based on the prescribed slab rates and depositing these into the Indian Government Treasury.
-The tax year in India runs from April 1 to March 31, and taxes must be remitted within specified deadlines, with particular rules for the new tax regime introduced in April 2020.
+• Tax Compliance: Employers are responsible for withholding applicable taxes from employee salaries based on the prescribed slab rates and depositing these into the Government Treasury.
+The tax year in India runs from April 1 to March 31.

-• Quarterly Withholding Returns (Form 24Q): Companies are required to file electronic quarterly tax returns by specific deadlines, with dates subject to change by the Central Board of Direct Taxes.
+• Quarterly Withholding Returns (Form 24Q): Companies are required to file electronic quarterly tax returns by the prescribed due dates.

 Social Security and Pension Requirements